jinyangli/pathway2ai/README.md

 In this exercise, we are going to ignore PyTorch's built-in DDP and implement our own data parallel training.
 You are going to make your implementation as easy to use as the built-in DDP.
 To do so, you will create a new wrapper class `MyDP`.
 Your class will ensure that all workers start with the same model weights by broadcasting rank-0 node's weights to overwrite those of all workers.
 Your class will also register a hook function using PyTorch's [register_hook](https://pytorch.org/docs/stable/generated/torch.Tensor.register_hook.html) to perform all_reduce of the gradients on the backward path.

-You can use the following skeleton:
+You can use the following skeleton code:
 ```
 class MyDP(nn.Module):
     def __init__(self, model):